mzandrew/idlab-scrod/SCROD-boardstack/iTOP/IRS3C/IRSAnalysis/README.txt

-Instructions - March 14, 2014
+Instructions - June 22, 2014

-This set of programs is intended to provide a simple way to measure time resolution for a single IRS3 ASIC channel.
+This set of programs is intended to provide a simple way to process IRS3 RevC/D carrier data quickly.
 It should be straightforward to modify and test different methods.
+It is not intended to replace TOPCAF, and should not be developed further.
 There are three types of data:

--Raw data: binary SCROD or CAMAC data packets -Processed waveform data tree: ROI sampled waveforms organized in a TTree structure, output by parseIRS3BCopperTriggerData_ROIBasedOutput_FullCamac.cxx
+-Raw data: binary SCROD or CAMAC data packets -Processed waveform data tree: ROI sampled waveforms organized by event in a TTree structure, output by program parseIRS3BCopperTriggerData_ROIBasedOutput_FullCamac.cxx
--Summary trees: tree containing pulse time and charge information, output by RecTOProot_dev6.cc
+-Summary trees: tree containing pulse time and charge information, output by program RecTOProot_dev6.cc

 Setting up analysis programs:
--assumes initial working directory is IRSAnalysis
+-commands assume working directory is IRSAnalysis

 1) Compile basic data parser program: g++ -o parseIRS3BCopperTriggerData src/parseIRS3BCopperTriggerData.cxx `root-config --cflags --glibs`

-2) Compile sample pedestal value measurement program:
+2) Compile sample pedestal value measurement program: g++ -o makePedestalFile src/makePedestalFile.cpp `root-config --cflags --glibs`
--go to src directory:
-cd src
-make -f GNUmakefile.GetMeanAndRMSFromIRS3BCopperTriggerData
--go up back one directory:
-cd ../

-3) Modify and recompile CAMAC conversion program: g++ -o ConvertCAMAC_hawaiiTestSetup src/ConvertCAMAC_hawaiiTestSetup.cc `root-config --cflags --glibs` -may need to modify the program with the current crate controller ID #, #define HEADER 0x00ccXXXX
+3) Modify and recompile CAMAC conversion program: g++ -o ConvertCAMAC_CRTSetup src/ConvertCAMAC_CRTSetup.cc `root-config --cflags --glibs` -may need to modify the program with the current crate controller ID #, #define HEADER 0x00ccXXXX

 4) Compile ROI data parser program: